1978 United States Senate elections: Minnesota (special)

 Incumbent Muriel Humphrey retired.
 Democratic candidate Bob Short was defeated by Republican candidate David Durenberger.

 In 1978, all three key statewide races in Minnesota were up for election—the Governorship, and both Senate Seats (the other Senate seat belonged to Wendell Anderson, who, as Governor of Minnesota, appointed himself to fill the seat vacated by Walter Mondale, when Mondale ascended to the Vice Presidency in 1976).
 But, there was a particular oddity to the three races—all three had incumbents who were never elected to the office in the first place.
 This became a well played issue by the Republicans: a billboard put up across the state read, "The DFL is going to face something scary — an election".

 When Hubert H. Humphrey died in office in January 1978, sitting Governor Rudy Perpich appointed Humphrey's widow, Muriel to sit until a special election could be held later that year.
 However, Muriel Humphrey opted not to seek election to the seat in her own right, and the DFL nominated former Texas Rangers owner Bob Short to run in the subsequent special election.
 The Independent-Republicans, on their part, nominated the liberal Republican David Durenberger, creating an unusual race in which the DFL candidate was positioned to the right of the Independent-Republican candidate.
 In addition to the general sense of dissatisfaction voters felt for the DFL, the DFL also had to contend with a large number of liberal members of the DFL, who were dissatisfied with Short's positions on hot button issues such as abortion, motorboat usage in the Boundary Waters Canoe area, and government spending, crossing party lines to vote for Durenberger.
-As a result, Durenberger won in a 26.9-percent landslide as the governorship and both U.S. Senate seats switched into Republican hands.
+As a result, Durenberger won in a 26.9-percent landslide as the governorship and both U.S. Senate seats switched into Republican hands in what would be known as the "Minnesota Massacre".

 Mississippi

 Democrat James Eastland retired.
 Republican Thad Cochran won the open seat over Democrat Maurice Dantin, former District Attorney and Independent Charles Evers, Mayor of Fayette.

 Evers was the first African American elected since the Reconstruction era to be mayor in any Mississippi city in 1969.
 He ran as an independent, and as a result his campaign divided the Democrats and allowed Cochran to win the senate seat with a 45 percent plurality.
 This made him the first Republican in a century to win a statewide election in Mississippi for any office except US President.
-Eastland resigned on December 27, 1978 to give Cochran a seniority advantage over new incoming senators.
+Eastland resigned on December 27, 1978, to give Cochran a seniority advantage over new incoming senators.